Maheedhar-rao/Maheedhar-Rao/README.md

 3. **Image recognition pipeline in AWS**
    - Description:
-   - deployed two EC2 instances using Amazon Linux AMI, achieving an average uptime of 99.9% to ensure uninterrupted parallel image processing.
+   - Deployed two EC2 instances using Amazon Linux AMI, achieving an average uptime of 99.9% to ensure uninterrupted parallel image processing.
 Instance A was configured to detect cars in images retrieved from an S3 bucket, performing object detection with a 95% accuracy rate.
 The detected image indexes were stored in SQS with an average latency of less than 100ms.instance B processed these image indexes from SQS efficiently, achieving a throughput of 100 images per minute